rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 ### Design

-- An off-grid setup was found to be expensive due to high-cost Li-batteries.
+- An off-grid setup was found to be expensive due to high cost of (Lithum) batteries and would require more maintenance and could create concerns round running high-load requiring appliances such as ACs, geysers or water pumps.
 - An on-grid system with [net-metering](https://en.wikipedia.org/wiki/Net_metering) was found to be most feasible in terms of ROI especially for urban deployments where powercuts are